wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 WavefrontSender wavefrontSender = wavefrontClientFactory.getClient();
 ```
-**Example**: Use a builder to create a WavefrontClient and send data to Wavefront via Wavefront Proxy.
+**Example**: Use a builder to create a WavefrontClient and send data to Wavefront via Wavefront proxy.

 ```java
 // Using the WavefrontClient.Builder directly with a url in the form of "http://<your.proxy.load.blanacer>:<port>"